renuo/i18n-docs/README.md

 * `rake i18n:import_translations`
   Download translations from spreadsheets (Google Drive and/or local files) and save them into YAML files.

+*This gem is currently in use and tested with Rails 3.1.
+It probably works with other 3.x versions, but probably not 2.x at the moment.*

 ### 3.3 For non-Rails users

 Pick-up any directory, add a `i18n-docs.yml` file (see 2.).